DoDAO-io/dodao-aave-introduction-course/generated/questions/aave-other-features.md

 ##### What could be the benefit of undercollateralized borrowing in DeFi?

 - [ ]  Undercollateralized loans will help secure the lender's position
-- [ ]  Undercollateralized loans in DeFi are not beneficial
+- [ ]  Undercollateralized loans in DeFi are not possible
-- [x]  It helps in making crypto loans more accessible to non crypto native user base
+- [x]  It helps in making crypto loans more accessible to everyone
-- [ ]  Undercollateralized loans will benefit borrowers who do not own any collateral
+- [ ]  Undercollateralized loans will not lead to any liquidation situations .

 Hint: noHint